asrvd/gitbanner/README.md

-# Github Rreadme Banner Generator
+# Github Readme Banner Generator
 Generate Banner for you Profile Readme on GitHub.

 ## Example Banner for Reference